Nobody likes getting spammed, yet there are more than 14.5 billion spam emails sent mailboxes every day.

 You can use the Alexa ranking system, Google Page Rank, Moz rank, etc.

 Spam is considered to be an unsolicited and irrelevant message used online.
-Certain backlinks can also be considered to be spammy if they come from websites with a bad reputation on the internet.
+Certain backlinks can also be considered as spam if they come from websites with a bad reputation on the internet.

 Spam is also used for fraudulent activities such as identity theft.
-It is estimated that the annual cost to productivity caused by spam is around $20 billion.
+It is estimated that the annual cost to productivity caused by spammers is around $20 billion.